RePAIRProject/fragment-restoration/README.md

 There is a third script `get_segm_yolo.py` which is slightly different, it converts the output of the yolo segmentation (so yolov8) and it requires other stuff (I used it inside the yolo repo actually, but I copied here in case it's needed).

-Also inside `yolo_prep` folder there is a script for preparation and the data config file for training yolo.
+Also inside `yolo_processing` folder there is a script for preparation and the data config file for training yolo (`prepare_dataset_yolo.py`).
 Not perfect, but it should help.

 ##### Validating Yolo
 A nice way to get results on validation set is to use `evaluate_yolo_detection.py` (changing folder name) or call the yolo CLI `yolo segment val model=path/to/best.pt  # val custom model`.